Skip to content

 The rental momentum in San Jose closed out 2024 on a high note and carried straight into the new year.
 According to Yardi Matrix’s National Multifamily Report from December 2024, San Jose posted a 2.1% year-over-year rent increase in December, ending the year with sustained rental demand in the region.

-This upward trend has continued into 2025, with June year-over-year rent growth at 3.2%, according to Yardi Matrix's National Multifamily Report, up from 2.6% in May.
-CoStar data shows rents increased by 2.0% quarter-over-quarter in Q1 2025.
-Additionally, CoStar’s July rent data lists San Jose as one of the highest-priced rental markets in the country, with average asking rents of $3,227.
+The upward trend has continued throughout 2025, with CoStar’s September rent data lists San Jose as one of the highest-priced rental markets in the country, with average asking rents of $3,219.
 These data points reflect ongoing demand in the region’s rental housing market.

 Meanwhile, homeownership is becoming even more out of reach for many.
-In December 2024, the San Jose metro hit a record-high typical home value of $1.59 million, an increase of nearly 8% (or more than $100,000) year-over-year—the fastest growth among the nation’s 50 largest metro areas.
+In December 2024, the San Jose metro hit a record-high typical home value of $1.59 million, an increase of nearly 8 percent, or more than $100,000, year-over-year, the fastest growth among the nation’s 50 largest metro areas.

-With home prices surging and rental supply falling short, the pressure on San Jose’s rental market continues to intensify.
-This reinforces the growing need for new multifamily housing to meet demand and ease the region’s housing crunch.
+With home prices surging and rental supply still struggling to keep up with demand, pressure on San Jose’s rental market continues to intensify.
+Looking ahead, the market is expected to remain tight, with just 600 market-rate units slated for delivery over the next 12 months.
+That slowdown in new supply should support rapid leasing of recently completed projects and set the stage for continued rent growth.
+This reinforces the growing need for new multifamily housing to meet demand and ease the region’s ongoing housing crunch.

 SJ-Mutlifamil-Report-tHIghlight_v3-